emangano2816/budget_tracker/README.md

 ## Summary of Application Functionality
 The Budget Tracker application is able to be downloaded as an application to the user's desktop, phone, or tablet and can be used while offline.

 A user is able to track deposits and withdraws using the application.
 To track a deposit, the user provides a description, the amount of the transacation, and then hits 'Add Funds'.
 To track a withdraw from the account, the user provides a description, the amount of the transaction, and then hits 'Subtract Funds'.
-Once the 'Add Funds' or 'Subtract Funds' button is hit, the transaction is added to the list of transactions and the graph updates accordingly.
+Once the 'Add Funds' or 'Subtract Funds' button is hit, the transaction is added to the list of transactions and the total funds amount and graph are updated accordingly.

 The application can also handle offline activity.
 While offline, the transactions are stored in an offline database.
 When the application comes back online the transactions are added to the online database and the offline database is cleared out for future transactions.